nitharios/mouse-be-gone/README.md

 - Ordered lists should be done in order
 - Unordered lists can be done in any order
 - You may use Google for help but only if you use your keyboard
+- You may use your mouse to resize and align your windows as needed

+## Hints

+- There are cheat sheets online that cover text editor shortcuts

 ## How To Play